 To clarify whether the FM state is indeed realized around $n_{\mathrm{tot}}\sim 1.02$, we calculate the temperature dependence of the particle density for each flavor for $U/D=300$, as shown in Fig.~\ref{fig_CDE}(a).
 At higher temperatures, the paramagnetic (PM) state is realized with equal particle densities $n_1=n_2=n_3$.
 In contrast, we find a clear density imbalance at low temperatures, which indicates spontaneous symmetry breaking.
-Since $n_1=n_2\neq n_3$, the FM state is characterized by $\bm{v}_3$.
+Since $n_1 = n_2 \neq n_3$, the FM state is characterized by the flavor-imbalance vector $\bm{v}_3$ defined in Eq.~\eqref{eq_vn}.
 As the temperature increases, the imbalance in particle density decreases and suddenly vanishes at $T=T_{c_2}(\sim 0.0066D)$.
-This implies that the first-order magnetic phase transition occurs to the PM state, which is essentially the same as the ferromagnetic transition in the hole-doped case~\cite{fujii2025itinerant}.
-The solution survives down to $T=T_{c_1}(\sim 0.0055D)$.
+This implies that the first-order magnetic phase transition to the PM state occurs, which is essentially the same as the ferromagnetic transition in the hole-doped case~\cite{fujii2025itinerant}.
+The PM solution survives down to $T=T_{c_1}(\sim 0.0055D)$.